John Bell Farm

+The John Bell Farm is an historic American home and farm complex that is located in West Whiteland Township, Chester County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1984.

+History and architectural features

-John Bell Farm is a historic home and farm complex located in West Whiteland Township, Chester County, Pennsylvania.
-It was originally built in the 1840s and extensively remodeled in 1889 in the Queen Anne style.
-The original house consists of the two-story, five bay, stone central block with two-story service wing.
+This historic complex was originally built during the 1840s and then extensively remodeled in 1889 in the Queen Anne style.
+The original house consists of the two-story, five-bay, stone central block with two-story service wing.
 When remodeled, the roof received a cross-gable and dormer windows.
 Also added was the two-story library wing, kitchen extension, and two-sided porch.
-Also on the property are a contributing spring house, tenant house, corn crib, and barn.
+Also located on the property are a contributing spring house, tenant house, corn crib, and barn.

 It was listed on the National Register of Historic Places in 1984.